madonna-mosaad/Talabat.Route.Solution/README.md

 # Project Overview

-This repository comprises a robust implementation aimed at enhancing the Talabat application through the following key features:
+API for Talabat application with the following key features:

 1. **User Accounts**:
    - Users can create and manage their accounts, enabling personalized experiences and order tracking.